libreswan/libreswan/README.md

 /etc/ipsec.secrets.
 Include files may be present in /etc/ipsec.d/ See the respective man pages for more information.

-## NSS initialisation
+## NSS initialization
 Libreswan uses NSS to store private keys and X.509 certificates.
-The NSS database should have been initialised by the package installer.
-If not, the NSS database can be initialised using:
+The NSS database should have been initialized by the package installer.
+If not, the NSS database can be initialized using:

     ipsec initnss